gauravnba/gauravnba.github.io/about.md

 <span class="image left"><img src="{{ "/images/Gaurav Nanda_FIEA.jpg" | absolute_url }}" alt="" /></span>

-My name is Gaurav Nanda and I'm a game programmer.
-I like to work as a generalist on game projects.
+Hi!
+I am Gaurav Nanda and I'm a game programmer.
+I enjoy working as a generalist on game projects.
 I feel my strong suits are gameplay and physics programming.
 I am also currently working on teaching myself animation and graphics programming.

 I have always been drawn to Engineering.
 The whole process of figuring out a plan, coming across problems and then fixing them is my jam.
 As programming games is a field composed of so many different disciplines, it seems to hit the spot just right for me.